WillDera/paragon_task/README.md

 ## Data Extraction and Aggregation

 - The sample size were:
   i.
-First 200 tokens from each collection ii.
+First 200 tokens from each collection <br>
+  ii.
 Maximum of 50 transactions (if available) for each token.

 1. The data_extraction.py script handled connecting to the Transpose API, pulling blockchain data for 3 NFT collections and storing them in named json files (they can be found [here](), [here]() and [here]().
 Data extracted were Sale data, Ownership data and Collection data.